-Bill Cowley, pointing the way ahead to walkers willing to take chances
+Bill Cowley and the way ahead to walkers willing to take chances

 The Lyke Wake Walk

 A long, tough route across the central North Yorkshire Moors, it was started by local farmer Bill Cowley in 1955.
 He claimed it was possible to walk the 40 miles (64kms) across the moors from west to east across heather all the way, but for crossing a few roads.
 The gauntlet was thrown down for walkers that was taken up with great gusto by all and sundry.

 The challenge is in doing the route from Scarth Wood Moor above Osmotherley (near the A19) to Ravenscar (or Peak) on the North Sea coast, on the southern fringe of Robin Hood's Bay.
 With predominant winds from the west - went the theory - the walk would be easier starting at Osmotherley, and the lie of the heather was easier for those walking eastward.
 However, contrary to walk founder farmer Bill Cowley's enthusiasm for crossing the heather, using the footpaths preserves the now threatened heather species - including the 'ling'.

 For those not 'in the know', the walk takes its name from the Lyke Wake Dirge (see my Hub page 'West to East Over the Moors'), North Yorkshire's oldest dialect verse.
 The 'dirge', such as it was, tells of the soul's passage into and through the afterlife - similar to the more comic West Yorkshire 'anthem' "On Ilkley Moor" - bar t' 'at (without the hat).
 The walk follows routes taken by coffin-bearers between churches.
 Conditions met on the walk can be grim and the final part of the walk, downhill off the moors to Ravenscar is best described as 'elating'.